dsa-ntc/peninsuladsa-ntc.github.io/_pages/preschool-for-all.md

 <br>Passcode: see #wg-universal-pre-k (Slack)

 **How to organize with us**
-<br>Let's canvass, phone bank, and text bank South City voters before Election Day on November 8, 2022!
+<br>Let's talk to every South City voter before Election Day on November 8, 2022!
-<br>Learn more about volunteering with the Measure DD campaign [here](http://ece4allssf.org/volunteer/)—or just [sign up](https://docs.google.com/forms/d/e/1FAIpQLSdnBsUNfUiVZwwY36Ayre4GrZ-IZ2Ax_EtrAVdRcaGuZgAzlg/viewform?usp=sf_link) directly!
+- Come canvass in South City on a weekend morning
+- Join a Monday or Wednesday night phonebank

+Full details [here](http://ece4allssf.org/volunteer/)—or just [sign up](https://docs.google.com/forms/d/e/1FAIpQLSdnBsUNfUiVZwwY36Ayre4GrZ-IZ2Ax_EtrAVdRcaGuZgAzlg/viewform?usp=sf_link) as a volunteer and we'll be in touch!

 <img src="../assets/images/ECE 4 All SSF coalition at City Hall rally 2022.06.03.png" width="50%" height="auto" />